 It’s very easy to call yourself an expert in a field with no industry recognized search engine optimization qualifications and where many of the “SEO qualifications” (cough) available appear to be a joke: see The Value of SEO Training Certification especially the section discussing Diplomas in SEO and Digital Marketing Courses for as little as £19!

 I suggest ignoring any SEO certificates, probably not worth the paper they are written on.
-In fact if an SEO consultant or SEO agency tries to convince you they have the relevant skills because of qualifications like the one described at the link above, assume they are SEO snake oil sales marketing people.
+In fact if an SEO consultant, SEO agency or digital marketing agency tries to convince you they have the relevant skills because of qualifications like the one described at the link above, assume they are SEO snake oil sales marketing people.

 How can a business owner with little to no SEO skills determine if an SEO consultant is indeed an expert?

-The first thing they should NOT do is only rely on Google searches for phrases like SEO Expert, SEO Consultant, SEO Guru etc… and ASSUME the top results are owned/managed by experts in the search engine optimization field.
+The first thing they should NOT do is only rely on Google searches for phrases like SEO Expert, SEO Consultant, SEO Guru, digital marketing agency, SEO agency etc… and ASSUME the top results are owned/managed by experts in the search engine optimization field.

 I realize it seems counter intuitive, but ranking high for SEO relevant SERPs doesn’t necessarily mean the owner(s) of the site can achieve the same for an SEO clients site.
 There are hundreds of Google SEO ranking factors and a major ranking factor is backlinks and the associated anchor text.
-There’s lots of websites managed by webmasters without a clue about SEO who are outperforming real SEO experts because they managed to generate a lot of backlinks or a small number of very high quality links.
+There’s lots of websites managed by webmasters without a clue about SEO who are outperforming real SEO experts because they managed to generate a lot of backlinks (a business could simply buy backlinks) or a small number of very high quality links.

 The links could be through hard work or luck, no easy way to say without detailed research.

 A Little Bit of SEO Luck with Backlinks